23 Meaningful Christmas Traditions For Family Giving in 2024

 With this method, kids view their money as more than just spending.

 Teach kids to divide their allowance into three envelopes: spending, saving, and giving.
 You choose the amounts based on your beliefs, total allowance, and ages of the kids.
-Here are varying envelope percentages:
+Here’s just one example of envelope percentages:

 For example, with a $2.00 weekly allowance, you could allocate $1.40 for spending, $0.40 for saving, and $0.20 for giving.